 Where can I catch Salandit?

-Salandit is a fairly common Pokémon, so it shouldn’t take too long to spot one if you head to the following locations on Nintendo Switch:
+Salandit is a fairly common Pokémon, so it shouldn't take too long to spot one.
+You just need to head to the following areas with some pokéballs on hand, or maybe a great ball if you're in a later location on your adventure:

-If you need help to catch Salandit, consult our fire Pokémon weakness guide to discover which creatures are super effective against it.
+If you need help catching Salandit, consult our fire Pokémon weakness guide to discover which creatures are super effective against it.
 Ground Pokémon and water Pokémon are worth considering.

 Where can I catch Salazzle?